 Lasting Power of Attorney

-A Lasting Power of Attorney (LPA) is a legal document that allows you to appoint someone to make decisions on your behalf if you become unable to do so.
+A Lasting Power of Attorney (LPA) is a legal document that allows you to appoint someone you trust to make decisions on your behalf if you become unable to do so — for example, due to dementia, stroke, or a serious accident.
 There are two types of LPA: one for property and financial affairs, and another for health and welfare.

 Benefits of an LPA include: